Best of Ecuador & Galapagos

 This morning you will head out in the canoe again, navigating the river in search of different species of monkeys and birds.
 After breakfast you will follow the taricaya (turtle trail) to visit the Seoqueya Community, where some local families of the Siona indigenous group live.
 Here you will learn more about their lifestyle, local traditions and cultures from the past.
 Late in the afternoon you will navigate to Laguna Grande where you can admire the flooded forest.
 Take a refreshing dive in the lake and observe the spectacular sunset.
 Before returning to the lodge we venture downstream to search for caimans (alligator family) and fishing bats.

-Day 8: Cuyabeno Wildlife Reserve – Lago Agrio – Quito (B, L)
+Day 8: Cuyabeno Wildlife Reserve – Quito (B, L)

 Today is already your last day in the jungle.
 After breakfast and one last morning excursion to enjoy the sunrise over the jungle and to spot different species of birds it is time to prepare your luggage for the journey back to Quito.
-You will embark the canoe to navigate upstream to the Cuyabeno bridge from where you will be dropped off at the airport to take your flight back to Quito.
-Your driver will be waiting for you upon arrival to transfer you to your hotel in Quito.
+You will embark the canoe to navigate upstream to the Cuyabeno bridge where you have lunch.
+At the entrance the bus will be waiting for all passengers of the jungle excursion to bring you back to Quito, where you will arrive in the evening and spend the night.

 Day 9: Quito – Cotopaxi National Park – Lasso (B)